chamy098/2DPlatformer/README.md

 ## Overview

 This game is a 2D role-playing game (RPG) combined with platformer elements, offering players an immersive experience in a richly crafted world.
 Players will navigate through diverse environments, battle formidable foes, complete quests, and discover hidden treasures as they progress through the game.

+ps.
+I'll come up with a better name later :D